Tools and Utilities

 measuring them can be helpful if you want to improve the underlying

-performance of the mount - for example, by improving your polar
+performance of the mount - for example, by applying periodic error

 When

-you start the Guiding Assistant (GA), its behavior depends on whether
+you start the Guiding Assistant, its behavior depends on whether

 you are already guiding.
 If guiding is active, the initial screen